serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 By default, all templated widgets (EntityDialog also derives from TemplatedWidget class), looks for a template with their own classname.
 Thus, PersonDialog looks for a template with the name *MovieDB.PersonDialog.Template.html*, followed by *PersonDialog.Template.html*.

 > MovieDB comes from PersonDialog namespace with the root namespace (MovieTutorial) removed.
-You can think of this as module name dot class name.
+You can also think of it as module name dot class name.

 If a template with class name is not found, search continues to base classes and eventually a fallback template, *EntityDialog.Template.html* is used.